 Information about Citalopram

-Citalopram is used in the treatment of depression, anxiety disorder, phobia, post traumatic stress disorder and obsessive-compulsive disorder.
+Citalopram is used in the treatment of depression and Panic disorder.

 How citalopram works